XachaB/Qumin/README.rst

 Lattices
 ---------

+This script was used in:

-This script corresponds to the work published as: Beniamine, Sacha. (in press) "`One lexeme, many classes: inflection class systems as lattices <https://xachab.github.io/papers/Beniamine2019.pdf>`_" , In: One-to-Many Relations in Morphology, Syntax and Semantics , Ed. by Berthold Crysmann and Manfred Sailer.
+- Beniamine, Sacha. (in press) "`One lexeme, many classes: inflection class systems as lattices <https://xachab.github.io/papers/Beniamine2019.pdf>`_" , In: One-to-Many Relations in Morphology, Syntax and Semantics , Ed. by Berthold Crysmann and Manfred Sailer.
 Berlin: Language Science Press.

 **Inferring a lattice of inflection classes, with html output** ::